pg8wood/OSRS-touch-bar/README.md

 Should you need to access the Control Strip, simply enable it with the `Control Strip` toggle.

-If you close the Touch Bar app, you can reload it with the `Reload` button.
+The Touch Bar buttons can be resized with the `Fit Buttons to Touch Bar` button.

 Quitting the app will restore your original Control Strip settings.